cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Gotify](https://gotify.net) is a free and open source project that lets you control your data and communicate via a REST-API and a web socket.

+### Home Assistant

+[Home Assistant](https://www.home-assistant.io) is free and open-source software used for home automation.
+It serves as an integration platform and smart home hub, allowing users to control smart home devices.

 ### Homer

 [Homer](https://github.com/bastienwirtz/homer) is a lightweight and fast dashboard that lets you keep your services on hand with a simple yaml configuration file.